 Long-term betaine supplementation can improve body composition as well.

-Subjects who took 2.5 grams of betaine per day for six weeks while on a structured training program showed increased upper arm muscle mass.
-Meanwhile, they gained 2.4 pounds of lean body mass, and lost 2.9 lbs of body fat, which improved body composition by over three per cent.
+Subjects who took 2.5 g of betaine per day for six weeks while on a structured training program showed increased upper arm muscle mass.
+Meanwhile, they gained 2.4 lbs of lean body mass, and lost 2.9 lbs of body fat, which improved body composition by over three per cent.
 The placebo group showed almost no changes in those areas.

 However, this was the first study to show such results; other research in non-exercising individuals showed no improvements in body composition.